emmabarbier/cppcourse-brunnel/README.md

   D) DOXYGEN

 I- INTRODUCTION
-In this README, you will find a brief description of the NeuronProject, and every thing you need to know to make it run on your computer, using the files presented in this GitHub repository.
+In this README, you will find a brief description of the NeuronProject, and everything you need to know to make it run on your computer, using the files presented in this GitHub repository.

 II- PRESENTATION
 With this program, we are trying to simulate Nicolas Brunnel's model of "the dynamics of sparsely connected excitatory and inhibitory integrate-and-fire neurons".
-First we simulated the interaction of only two neurons.
+First we simulated the interaction between only two neurons.
 Then we moved forward to the simulation of a network of 12 500 neurons.
 The neurons are connected to one another and thus their behaviour has an inpact on the rest of the network.

 III- HOW TO RUN THE PROGRAM ON YOUR COMPUTER